ch-stark/argocdpoliciesblog/blog.md

    kustomizeBuildOptions: --enable-alpha-plugins
    ```

-  We deploy three Applications with only slighty different purposes:
+  We deploy several Applications with only slighty different purposes:

    - `Application 1` deploys a `stable` (means supported)-PolicySet in order to harden RHACM.
 PolicyGenerator is used.
    - `Application 2` deploys a custom PolicySet e.g. for Configuration-Purposes.
 It contains one policy and is designed to be